arokem/2016-03-24-techconnect/slides.md

 <a href="https://medium.com/@profjsb/novelty-squared-dd88857f662#.j9jtwaxe9">Josh Bloom</a>:

 "the challenge of finding work that may be simultaneously novel both to the domain scientist and to the core computation, statistical, and algorithmic scientist. "

+???
+This kind of research poses a particular kind of challenge, because both sides of the collaboration have to be interested in it.
+This is what Josh Bloom, an astrophysicst from our collaborating institute at Berkeley has called "The challenge of novelty squared"

 --